texbarnes/advanced-express-practice/README.md

 * Add .post() routes for /contacts, /vehicles, /comments, /products
 * Add the information from the body to the appropriate array

-At this point, the web page should operate in the same manner as the redux fetch practice
+Once completed, the web page should be able to list out the information, create new information and view one item of the information.

 # Part 2 - Routes